Taraxacum: Description

 In general, the leaves are 5-25 cm long or longer, simple, lobed-to-pinnatisect, forming a basal rosette above the central taproot.
-The flower heads range from yellow to orange, and they are open in the daytime, but closed at night.
+The flower heads range from yellow to orange, and are typically open during sunlight and\or on warmer days, but closed at night.
 The heads are attached to a hollow stem (scape) that is usually leafless and rises 1-10 cm or more above the ground.
 Stems and leaves exude a white, milky latex when broken.
 A rosette may produce several flowering stems at a time.
 The flower heads are 2-5 cm in diameter and consist entirely of ray florets.
 The flower heads mature into spherical seed heads, sometimes called blowballs or clocks, containing many single-seeded fruits named cypselae, which are similar to achenes.
 Each cypsela is attached to a pappus of fine hair-like material, which enables anemochorous (wind-aided) dispersal over long distances.

 The seeds are able to cover large distances when dispersed due to the unique morphology of the pappus, which works to create a unique type of vortex ring that stays attached to the seed rather than being sent downstream.
 In addition to the creation of this vortex ring, the pappus can adjust its morphology depending on the moisture in the air; this allows the plume of seeds to close up and reduce the chance to separate from the stem, waiting for optimal conditions that will maximise dispersal and germination.